Midsize Sedan Buyer's Guide: More Car for Your Money

-Most of these 12 midsize family sedans start in the low $20,000 range and top out in the low- to mid-$30,000 range.
-Some offer V6, turbo and hybrid powertrains, but all of them offer a 4-cylinder base engine and that's what most buyers choose.
+Most of these midsize family sedans start in the low $20,000 range and top out in the low- to mid-$30,000 range.
+Some offer V6, turbo or hybrid power, but most buyers go for the base 4-cylinder engine and pay about $25,000 on average.

-The list of features now offered on these middle-of-the-market vehicles still reads a bit like science fiction: text-to-speech message reading, blind spot detection, cross-traffic alert, adaptive cruise control, push-button start and one-touch Pandora internet radio (via your smartphone) to name a few.
+The list of features now offered on these middle-of-the-market vehicles still reads a bit like science fiction: text-to-speech message reading, blind spot detection, cross-traffic alert, adaptive cruise control, push-button start and one-touch Pandora internet radio to name a few.

 Resale Value Recognition

-The Honda Accord is a perennial resale value standout, and the 2014 model is this year's Best Resale Value Award winner in the Mid-Size Car category.
-Following in the second and third spots were the 2014 Kia Optima and 2014 Ford Fusion.
+The Subaru Legacy is a perennial resale value standout, and it took home our most recent Best Resale Value Award in the Mid-Size Car category.
+Following in the second and third spots were the Toyota Camry and Honda Accord.